onestsam/snort2pfcd/README.md

 <p style="margin-left:6%;">While <b>snort2pfcd</b> will
-parse the default snort alert file, this can produce less than real-time blocking given the burden being placed on snort especially over an active, fast or low latency connection.
-Would strongly recommend using a spooler like barnyard2 to output the text alerts from the snort unified2 binary output.</p>
+parse the default snort alert file, this can produce less than real-time blocking given the burden being placed on snort especially over an active, fast or low-latency connection.
+The author would strongly recommend using a spooler like barnyard2 to output the text alerts from the snort unified2 binary output.</p>

 <p style="margin-left:6%; margin-top: 1em">By default, the
 user-supplied whitelist is prepended with the addresses of